muppet9010/Factorio-Science-Off/README.md

 Science Pack Point Values
 =================

 For every science pack used to do science you will be awarded points at the below rates.
 These rates are based on raw ingredient costs and craft time.
+The science packs usage is based on the consumption graph.
+So you can change research without any real loss of points.
-*The science packs usage is based on the consumption graph.
-Using productivity modules will score you less points per research as you consumed less packs.
-Chaining labs together with inserters can "lose" pack count due to a long standing bug/limitation/feature in Factorio and how it counts consumption data.*
+*Using productivity modules will score you less points per research as you consumed less packs.*

 Science Pack | Point Value
 ------------ | -------------